GoogleChrome/chrome-app-codelab/lab1_setup/README.md

     git clone https://github.com/GoogleChrome/chrome-apps-appcelerated-tutorial
 ```

-Note: for the rest of this tutorial, we will refer to the directory you've cloned the git repository above as &lt;tutorial&gt;
+Note: for the rest of this tutorial, we'll refer to the directory for the cloned git repository as &lt;tutorial&gt;.